 And so these guys, they keep self medicating – with girls, with travel, with alcohol, with sports because they are trying to feel “happy.”
 But all they feel is “good.”
 So they keep doing more in an attempt to find happiness.
 But happiness is something inside of us – it doesn’t come from things.
 It comes from being present in our lives.
 And in being happy inside.

-I’m not saying we can’t have great things, and great vacations, and awesome fun while drinking.
-But if we do those things when we know how to be happy on the inside – then we are truly happy.
+I’m not saying we can’t have great things, and great vacations and awesome fun while drinking.
+But if we do those things when we know how to be happy inside – then we are truly happy.
 Not just feeling good, and constantly looking for the next feel-good buzz.
 But sustainably happy.

 For a funny dating story, see Looking For A Few Good Men